Assertions and typeguards as primitives

 import { assertParsableSafeInt, isParsableSafeInt } from '@httpx/assert';

 format (UTC+0 / time).
-This check allow the value to be safely passed to new Date()
+This check allow the value to be safely passed to new Date()or Date.parse()

 import { isParsableStrictIsoDateZ, assertParsableStrictIsoDateZ, type ParsableStrictIsoDateZ } from '@httpx/assert';